ente-io/ente/server/scripts/deploy/README.md

   convenience [script](update-and-restart-museum.sh) that pre-downloads the latest image to further reduce the delay during a restart.

+* Optionally and alternatively, museum can also be run behind an Nginx.
+This option has a separate service definition.

 ## Installation

 To bring up an additional museum node: